jolie/docs/src/language-tools-and-standard-library/web-applications/web_get_post.md

 main
 {
     sum( request )( response ) {
         response = request.x + request.y
     }
 }
 ```

-Jolie transparently supports the reception of GET requests ad the automatic parsing of HTTP querystrings.
+Jolie transparently supports the reception of GET requests ad the automatic parsing of HTTP query strings.
 Hence, we can simply execute `jolie sum.ol` and point the browser to: `http://localhost:8000/sum?x=6&y=2` to obtain the result of the sum computed by the code in our example.

 ## Sending GET requests